 A Scope of Work Form (SOW) must be included with both the pre-application and final application.
-The Scope of Work Form is used to determine whether the proposed work meets the Secretary of the Interior's Standards for the Treatment of Historic Properties, a grant program requirement.
+The Scope of Work Form is used to determine whether the proposed work meets the Secretary of the Interior's Standards for the Treatment of Historic Properties, a requirement of the grant program.